jakobib/angularjs2014/angularjs-library-services.md

 Suggestions and DAIA).

 The simple integration into web applications also requires client modules like *ng-suggest* and *ng-daia* for AngularJS.
-Missing AngularJS modules for other standard APIs relevant to libraries, such as OpenSearch and SRU for search [@Hammond2010] and PAIA for patron account interaction [@PAIA]) shouldn't be hard to implement.^[We are currently working on the module *ng-skos* (<https://github.com/gbv/ng-skos>) to interact with authority files and simple knowledge organisation systems.]
+Modules for other standard APIs relevant to libraries, such as OpenSearch and SRU for search [@Hammond2010] and PAIA for patron account interaction [@PAIA], shouldn't be hard to implement.^[We are currently working on the module *ng-skos* (<https://github.com/gbv/ng-skos>) to interact with authority files and simple knowledge organisation systems.]
 Most importantly, these client modules only have to be implemented once instead of having to build both server and client implementation for each particular library system.
 With a set of AngularJS modules for the basic library services (search, availability, patron account) it should even be possible to create a custom OPAC interface in less than